meganemcclure/flowmodoro/README.md

 # Flowmodoro

 Welcome to Flowmodoro, a simple chrome application for utilizing the Flow Time (aka flowmodoro) timer system.
+Flowmodoro takes inspiration from the standard pomodoro time management sytem, but instead of fixed time blocks you work until you want to stop.
+Then your break time is automatically calculated for you.

 **How do I use Flowmodoro?**

-Start
+Start the Flow Time timer.
+This is your time to get focused, and get some work done.

+When you come to a natural stopping point, switch over to break time.
+When your break time is over, repeat the process.

+**How is my break time calculated?**

+Breaks are always 1/5 of the time you spent focused.
+For example, if you worked for 50 minutes, your break time would be 10 minutes.

 ## Install Instructions